Needlesslord/PaintWars_by_BrainDeadStudios/Docs/TDD.md

 ![Image](Photos_Wiki/entities_uml.png)

-### Physics & Collisions
+### Physics and Collisions

-In a 2D Isometric RTS Game there are is no need for a Physics System per se, however, interactions between entities will be defined through a tiles system where occupied tiles will be labeled as unwalkable and have different interactions that depend on the type of entity they are hosting.
+In a 2D Isometric RTS Game there are is no need for a Physics System per se, however, interactions between entities will be defined through a tiles system where occupied tiles will be labeled as unwalkable and have different interactions that depend on the type of entity they are hosting. *(To be specified in more advanced stages of production)*

 ***